chrisK824/retry/README.md

 - **Successful Retry Callback**: Perform an action after a successful retry.
 - **Failure Callback**: Define a callback function after failing all retries.
 - **Logging control**: Define which logger (or no logger) to use for logging retries and exceptions.
+- **Exception Re-raising**: Optionally re-raise the last original exception that occured after all retries have been exhausted.

 ## API
 - Decorator: `retry`